 In 2020, Horizons Bulgaria became a co-founder and member of the Bulgarian Employment Confederation.
 It was founded by the largest and leading HR companies in the country.
 The aim of the confederation is together with all companies in the field of HR services, recruitment and staff leasing to create a sustainable partnership through which to build a better organized working, regulatory and labor environment in Bulgaria.
 It also aims to help Bulgarian employers to obtain good quality and ethical standards in the field of HR services.
 Moreover, to collect information about the market, to facilitate and advise foreign investors in the country regarding the labor market and its opportunities.
 BEC supports the two most important parties on the market – employers and employees.

 The category in which we are nominated is “Best Small / Medium Business Project”.
-Our successful project is Chatbot, a virtual recruitment assistant that optimizes and automates the work of recruitment specialists.
+Our successful project is Recruitment Chatbot, an example for virtual assistant that optimizes and automates the work of recruitment specialists.

 The epidemiological situation has forced the HR market to adapt to the online environment over the past year.
 We have complied with this specificity.
 It can be said that our business has shifted over 80% online.
 Our interviews and meetings with candidates and clients are taking place mainly in the virtual environment.